How to Start an Email Newsletter With Tips & Examples

 2. Increases brand awareness

 By regularly appearing in your subscribers' inboxes, your brand remains top-of-mind, increasing brand recall and recognition.
-With each newsletter, you reinforce your brand identity and messaging, strengthening your position in the minds of your audience.
+With each newsletter, you reinforce your brand logo, image, and messaging, strengthening your position in the minds of your audience.

 Crafting your personal brand isn't just for influencers or entrepreneurs—it's a must for everyone.
-Regularly sharing valuable content in your email helps establish you as an expert in your field.
+Regularly sharing valuable content in your email is a great way to establish yourself as an expert in your field.
 By showcasing your insights and knowledge, you build a strong personal brand that attracts followers and opportunities.

 3. Drives traffic